Arpit0492/TVNavigationMenu/README.md

 I will be making this 100% dynamic[A Re-Usable Library] in coming weeks.
 But sharing it now with my fellow developers.
-Because I feel the Pain of Android TV Development :D Also this is open for contribution so feel free to fork and send me a MR Cheers!!
+Because I feel the Pain of Android TV Development :D Also this is open for contribution so feel free to fork and send me a PR Cheers!!

 [![](https://jitpack.io/v/Arpit0492/TVNavigationMenu.svg)](https://jitpack.io/#Arpit0492/TVNavigationMenu)